 The digital era of today brings many technologies through which we can manage turnarounds and shutdowns more efficiently.
 We now have access to software solutions to manage all phases of a turnaround from scope management, work package management, estimating, contract management, tendering, scheduling, change management, cost control to benchmarking.

-If you want to know more about the Total Turnaround Management solution of Cost Engineering, please contact our experts and don’t forget to subscribe for our Newsletter by filling in the short form on the right side of the page.
+If you want to know more about the Total Turnaround Management solution of Cleopatra Enterprise, please contact our experts and don’t forget to subscribe for our Newsletter by filling in the short form on the right side of the page.